BrandonCorey/JS_175_notes/express_vocab.md

 ## Middleware Functions
 Middleware functions are functions that are executed before a route handler is called.
 They can perform any necessary preprocessing or postprocessing, such as logging or authentication, and then pass control to the next middleware function or route handler.
 - Executed after a request is recieved, but before route handler is executed
+- Executed based on order of their definitions
 - Can be chained together using `next` argument
 - Some middleware functions are provided by `express`
-- Middleware functions are executed using `app.use`
+- Functions are executed using `app.use`
 ```javascript
 app.use((req, res, next) => {
   console.log(`${req.method} ${req.url}`);